 A Goal Must Have Sincere Emotional Appeal

-Just as with time constraints, a sincere emotional appeal is necessary to add weight and urgency to the attainment of a goal.
-When you really, passionately want something, chances are you will get it.
+As with time constraints, a sincere emotional appeal is necessary to add weight and urgency to attaining a goal.
+When you passionately want something, chances are you will get it.

 A Goal Must Be Challenging, Yet Realistic.